Schur ultrafilters and Bohr compactifications of topological groups: Preliminaries and the main results

-A {\em semigroup} is a set endowed with an associative binary operation.
 For every element $s$ of a semigroup $S$ the {\em right shift} $\rho_s$ is defined by $\rho_s(x)=xs$.
 Dually, for every $s\in S$ the {\em left shift} $\lambda_s$ is defined by $\lambda_s(x)=sx$.
 A semigroup $S$ endowed with a topology $\tau$ is called {\em right topological} if for each $s\in S$ the right shift $\rho_s$ is continuous.
 A right topological semigroup $S$ is called {\em semitopological} if for each $s\in S$ the left shift $\lambda_s$ is continuous.
-Following~\cite{HS}, for a right topological semigroup $S$ the set $\Lambda(S)=\{s\in S: \lambda_s \hbox{ is continuous}\}$ is called a {\em topological center} of $S$.
+Following~\cite{HS}, for a right topological semigroup $S$ the set is called a {\em topological center} of $S$.
 A group $G$ endowed with a topology is called a {\em topological group} if multiplication and inversion are continuous in $G$.

 An equivalence relation $\rho$ on a semigroup $S$ is called a {\em congruence} if $(a_1,b_1)\in \rho$ and $(a_2,b_2)\in\rho$ imply $(a_1a_2,b_1b_2)\in\rho$ for any $a_1,b_1,a_2,b_2 \in S$.
 The set $S/\rho$ endowed with the semigroup operation defined by $[x]_\rho [y]_\rho = [xy]_\rho$ is called a {\em quotient semigroup}.
 The quotient map $h_\rho: S\rightarrow S/\rho$ is referred to as the {\em quotient homomorphism}.
-For any homomorphism $f$ defined on a semigroup $S$ let $\Ker(f)=\{(x,y)\in S{\times}S: f(x)=f(y)\}$.
-Clearly, $\Ker(f)$ is a congruence on $S$.
+For any homomorphism $f$ defined on a semigroup $S$ let Clearly, $\Ker(f)$ is a congruence on $S$.
 A congruence $\rho$ on a semigroup $S$ is called a {\em group congruence} if $S/\rho$ is a group.
 Since $S{\times}S$ is a closed congruence on $S$ and the intersection of any family of closed congruences is a closed congruence, for every relation $R \subseteq S \times S$ there exists the least closed congruence on $S$ which contains $R$.